Frequently Asked Questions on Thermography

 Is Thermography an approved procedure?

-Yes, digital infrared thermal imaging (also known as thermography) offered at Inner Image Clinical Thermography in Falmouth, ME has been registered with the Food and Drug Administration (FDA) since 1982 as an adjunct to mammography.
+Yes, digital infrared thermal imaging (also known as thermography) offered at Inner Image Health Screening in Falmouth, ME has been registered with the Food and Drug Administration (FDA) since 1982 as an adjunct to mammography.
 While it is not a replacement for mammograms, it offers an opportunity for earlier detection of breast disease than has been possible through breast self examination, doctor examination or mammography alone.

 Is Thermography safe?